isukces/iSukces.Binding/README.md

 This package is an implementation of data binding inspired by WPF data binding.
 I had to port WPF application into Windows Forms platform and I found that I need a framework for easy data binding in various scenarios.

 ## Deep binding
 Library supports binding for properties in any level like. ```Source.DataModel.SomeObject.SomeProperty```.
-Changes at each level ale checked.
+Changes at each level are checked.

 ## Disposing
 Bindings are managed by ```BindingManager``` which supports ```IDisposable``` interface.